The 2014 Microsoft Product Roadmap

 The final release of BizTalk Server 2013, the next version of the Microsoft integration and connectivity server, will arrive in the first quarter, Microsoft announced in January.
 The beta was issued in November, amid expectations that the final version would appear in late April.
 According to the product's release notes, BizTalk Server 2013 will be available both on-premises as a server or as a cloud-based product via Windows Azure.
 The on-premises version will include connectors to link BizTalk Server applications to the cloud.

 As RCP's Mackie wrote at the time of the beta release: "The beta adds support for Windows Server 2012, SQL Server 2012 and Visual Studio 2012, as well as 'new IBM systems,' according to the Microsoft blog post announcement.
 Microsoft is promising transaction integration with solutions from Oracle, SAP and Microsoft (Dynamics and SharePoint)."
-[Back to top] [Back to product list]
+[BACK TO 2013 PRODUCT LIST]

 The most recent service update to the Microsoft customer relationship management (CRM) suite began rolling out to users in December, part of a series of Dynamics releases to come at the end of the year.
 Around that same time, Microsoft also revealed that it's working on a Windows 8 Dynamics CRM app, with a target release date in the middle of the year.
 The app would "deliver a unique experience for managing sales processes by providing customers with seamless and intuitive access to key information," Microsoft said in November.

 Microsoft also said it would deliver on its promise to provide mobile support for Dynamics CRM in a forthcoming update.
 A spokesperson for the company said in December that Microsoft would reveal more about its Dynamics CRM mobile plans during the Convergence conference taking place in March in New Orleans.
-[Back to top] [Back to product list]
+[BACK TO 2013 PRODUCT LIST]

 Microsoft refreshed several of its enterprise resource planning (ERP) products in the last quarter of 2012 -- namely, Dynamics NAV 2013, Dynamics AX 2012 R2 and Dynamics GP 2013.
 However, notably absent from each release was a corresponding Windows Azure-hosted version.
 Microsoft had announced back in early 2011 that it planned to deliver its Dynamics products as Windows Azure-hosted services, starting with Dynamics ERP.

 In a December interview with Foley, Errol Schoenfish, director of product management at Microsoft, said that Windows Azure-hosted versions of Dynamics NAV and Dynamics GP will arrive in mid-2013.
-[Back to top] [Back to product list]
+[BACK TO 2013 PRODUCT LIST]

 Visual Studio 2012 Update 2